jribble/grunt-jasmine-node-coverage/README.md

 Default: `null`

-Will be called on Terminal and Teamcity reporters and on RequireJs runner.
+Will be called on Terminal and Teamcity reporters and on RequireJS runner.

 #### options.includeStackTrace